djmorton42/WebLynx/docs/configuration-properties.md

 # Configuration Properties for Views

-WebLynx provides static configuration properties that are automatically made available to all views through the template processing system.
-These properties are defined in the `appsettings.json` file and injected into HTML templates as JavaScript configuration objects.
+WebLynx provides dynamic configuration properties that are automatically made available to all views through the template processing system.
+These properties are defined in the `appsettings.json` file and injected into HTML templates as JavaScript configuration objects. **No code changes or recompilation are required** when adding new properties.

 ## How Configuration Properties Work